 What I do is help you become who you long to be.
 I do this by providing the kind of relationship you won't have with anyone else—one in which you engage in the most honest, put-it-all-on-the-table conversations with yourself, guided by my questions, challenges and candid feedback.
 The more you get clear on who you are and who you want to become, the simpler it is to make decisions about doing things that align with that.

 Essentially, I don't think you can really DO you until you can fully BE you.
+And now that you are retiring, there is no better time to get really clear on who you are now that your identity is no longer defined by work.

 A few things you should know about how I think and work:

-A few more things: I went through my coach certification process after years working in organizational development roles, and helping teams become more effective.
-I loved (and still do) supporting people in strategy development and collaborative efforts of all kinds, specifically helping a group shape how they work together, and working with, and through, conflict.
 It was in pairing up with my own coach, however, that I saw my limiting beliefs laid before me—specifically my fear of being who I actually was and not 'performing' a likeable version of myself—and from there, make life-changing shifts in both my personal and professional life.

 Basically, once I experienced coaching, it was absolutely clear that no amount of reading, training, therapy, work-shopping or mentoring would ever have the profound impact on my thinking, feeling and behaviour as coaching did.
 I built a new framework for my life, changed behaviours that no longer served me and started operating from a strong desire to feel alive, doing the things I imagined I would "some day."
-Like buying a log cabin on a lake, writing a book about how bad we collectively are at leadership (and what to do about it), and leaving a job that left me bluer than a bottle of Windex.
-I became a coach because coaching changed me.
-I know it will change you.
+Like buying a log cabin on a lake, starting to write a novel, and walking away from a job that left me bluer than a bottle of Windex.